valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

   * Reliance on external services (e.g. OpenZaak).
   * How to use the process blueprint.

-#### Copy your files
-1. Create a new folder in the `blueprints` folder of the blueprints project with the name of your process blueprint.
-2. Copy all files related to the new blueprint to the newly created folder.
-    * Please adhere to the given folder structure.
-    * Only include files or folders that are specific for this blueprint.
+#### Pull request
-3. Create a pull request according to the contributing page found [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/generieke-zaak/CONTRIBUTING.md).
+Create a pull request according to the contributing page found [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen/blob/feature/main/CONTRIBUTING.md).